DavidCary/react-measured-grid/docs/ScrollPosition.md

 For horizontal scrolling, the index is a column index.
 For vertical scrolling, the index is a row index.

-The alignment describes how the row or column is aligned with the view window.
+The alignment describes how the row or column are aligned with the view window.
 Possible values are:
   - 'start': Aligns the start of the indexed item with the start of the view window.
-  - 'center': Aligns the center of the indexed item with the center of the view window (unless the indexed item more than fills the view window, in which case the the indexed item is aligned as if it had the 'start' alignment).
+  - 'center': Aligns the center of the indexed item with the center of the view window (unless the indexed item more than fills the view window, in which case the indexed item is aligned as with the 'start' alignment).
   - 'end': Aligns the end of the indexed item with the end of the view window.

 The additional offset is a number of pixels of additional scrolling.
-Positive values position the grid so that the visible portion of the grid is further from the grid's start and closer to its end.
+Positive values position the grid in the view window away from the grid's start and closer to its end.
-Negative values position the grid so that the visible portion of the grid is closer to the grid's start and away from its end.
+Negative values position the grid in the view window closer to the grid's start and away from its end.

 ## Conversions